-Once everyone has ‘cooled off’ a Whale Shark Interaction Briefing follows morning tea and then you travel from the lagoons out onto the Indian Ocean!
+Once everyone has ‘cooled off’, a Whale Shark Interaction Briefing follows morning tea before travelling from the lagoons out into the Indian Ocean!
 At around 9:30am the first planes are up to search for the Whale Sharks!
-At the back of the fringing Ningaloo Reef.
-We sometimes find Dugongs, Manta Rays, Humpback Whales, Turtles, Dolphins, Eagle Rays and of course the big and beautiful Whale Sharks!
-On a great day (almost every day in 2009 and 10/ 11 and 2012) within minutes the spotter plane finds a Whale Shark and you get in to snorkel alongside them!
-Only a maximum of 10 passengers are allowed in the water at one time, plus a dive master and videographer!
+At the back of the fringing Ningaloo Reef, Dugongs, Manta Rays, Humpback Whales, Turtles, Dolphins, Eagle Rays and of course the big and beautiful Whale Sharks are often sighted!
+On a great day, within minutes, the spotter plane finds a Whale Shark and you get the chance to snorkel alongside them!
+Only a maximum of 10 passengers are allowed in the water at one time, plus a dive master and videographer.

 What if I don’t see a Whale Shark?

 Plan enough time in Exmouth to take advantage of the Non-Sighting Policy!
 Ningaloo’s operators put so much trust in their operations to almost ‘guarantee’ you a swim with these gentle giants that they have a Non-Sighting Policy.

 Sometimes there are no Whale Sharks on the surface and the day passes by without a sighting.
 So the tour operators now offer anyone on board another day out for FREE!
 Please note that Observers (people who have been booked on board for the day out, but not to swim with the Whale Sharks) are NOT eligible for the free re-run.
 This ‘free’ run is only available to the next available spot, which may not be the next day so plan enough time for this possible re-run.
 However, if you are unable to take the next available spot, you can get a voucher for later in the season or the following season.